Kunull/Writeups/docs/Hack The Box/Challenges/Web/Spookifier.md

 ### Payload

-Since there is no input validation being perfomred, we can run arbitrary commands.
+Since there is no input validation being performed, we can run arbitrary commands.

 Let's access the `os` module and find our user.